 Adjustable-rate mortgage?
 Closing costs?
 Appraisal?
 Homeowners insurance?
 Prequalification?

 That’s a lot of fancy words!
 Let’s break down what these mean and walkthrough the home buying process from start to finish.
-If you’d like to learn everything about buying a home, keep reading!
+If you’re a first time home buyer and would like to learn everything about buying a home, keep reading!